anknetau/LandmarkRemark/README.md

 - MVVM: The app follows the modern MVVM pattern, with delegates for two way binding.
 In other projects, FRP can be used to simplify the binding.
 - Coordinators: some simple examples of coordinators are used.
 These allow view controllers remain isolated from the methods used to display them.
 - Service-based architecture: the networking layer is built on a service architecture which would normally be injected into ViewModels.
+- For back-end, Kumulos was used, in a combination between REST and API endpoints.
+API is used for search, REST for CRUD-style access.
 - Royalty-free images were taken from unsplash.com:
 - Photo by Laura Cros on Unsplash
 - Button images were taken from https://uxwing.com/